albbaous/Dissertation/README.md

 - Run this python script using the ``run_py.sh`` script to format results for input into scoary

+- This script labels traits as ``oxa_presence`` - this can be altered in line to give the right gene name

 ### 2) Lack of CARD traits significance so moving onto Crisprcasfinder instead

 - Download all crisprcasfinder associated files: